Hanno R. Ellenbogen Citizenship Award: Nineteenth – Ivan M. Havel and Ivan Chvatik

-Twentieth - Hans-Dietrich Genscher and Markus Meckel
+Twentieth – Hans-Dietrich Genscher and Markus Meckel

 Born on 21 March 1927, Hans-Dietrich Genscher was a German politician of the liberal Free Democratic Party (FDP).
 He served as Foreign Minister and Vice Chancellor of Germany from 1974 to 1992, making him the longest-tenured holder of either post.
 Amongst many of his achievements, he is greatly respected for his significant efforts that helped spell the end of the Cold War in the late 1980s, when Communist eastern European governments toppled leading to German reunification.
 During his time in office, he focused on maintaining stability and balance between the West and the Soviet bloc.
 From the beginning, he argued that the West should seek cooperation with Communist governments rather than treat them as implacably hostile.
 In 1991, he played a pivotal role in international diplomacy surrounding the breakup of Yugoslavia by successfully pushing for international recognition of Croatia, Slovenia and other republics declaring independence.
 After leaving office, he worked as a lawyer and international consultant.
-Genscher passed away at his home outside Bonn in Wachtberg on 31 March 2016, one week and three days after his 89th birthday.
+Genscher died at his home outside Bonn in Wachtberg on 31 March 2016, one week and three days after his 89th birthday.
 The HRE Award will be received by his widow Barbara Genscher.

 Markus Meckel is a theologian and politician who was involved with the opposition in the German Democratic Republic (GDR) from the 1970s.
 During the last phase of the East-German state, he co-founded the Social Democratic Party in the GDR, which later transformed into the Social Democratic Party of Germany, one of the two major parties in the country today.
 Just before the dissolution of the GDR, he became its first democratically elected Foreign Minister.
 As member of the German Bundestag (1990-2009), he focused on European politics, security issues and Eastern Partnership.
 He was Vice-Spokesman of the Social Democrats for foreign policy and Spokesman in two commissions dealing with the SED dictatorship and its consequences.
 Serving as President of the German War Graves Commission from 2013 to 2016, he has been an advocate for the remembrance of the casualties of war by conserving cemeteries and organizing international work camps for young people.
 Currently Mr. Meckel is chairman of the Council of the Federal Foundation for the Reappraisal of the SED Dictatorship, co-chairman of the Council of the Foundation for German-Polish Cooperation and member of the Advisory Board of European Network Remembrance and Solidarity.